 There are no chord progressions in traditional African music, but traditional European music is full of them.
 Jazz was invented by black Americans playing chord progressions on European instruments.

-Some musicologist suggest that jazz is more closely related to European music than to African music.
-Despite this, jazz’s African heritage is an important component to its makeup, so it deserves special scrutiny.
+Some musicologists suggest that jazz is more closely related to European music than to African music.
+Despite this, jazz’s African heritage is a critical component to its makeup, so it deserves special scrutiny.

 The African Heritage

 In Africa, music is interwoven into every facet of daily life.
 There are rituals and accompanying songs for the mundane and the profound: songs for pulling in the fishing nets, songs for puberty rites, songs for funerals, songs for warriors, songs for hoeing the fields, et cetera (Collier 7).